asok4c/angular-seed-master/angular-seed-master/README.md

-hhhhhhhhhhhhh# angular-seed — the seed for AngularJS apps
+hsbdfjhshhhhhhhhhhhhh# angular-seed — the seed for AngularJS apps

 ##### changed read me to pusj